Menu

 She also urged us to practice gratefulness.
 She does it in a diary, mentioning a few things each day she is grateful for.
 But no diary or journal needed, you can just stop a moment, make yourself peaceful, and think gratefully.
 She was inspirational for old and young and received a real ovation at the end.
 She also received an honorary Doctorate, looking thrilled in spite of all the many honors she has received in her lifetime.

 Saratoga Springs is a lovely college town, filled with lots of stores and boutiques, cantinas and bars, and the younger set here (excluding the great-grandparents) went dancing after dinner last night.
-There it is, our last graduation, as our great-grandkids are just little ones.
+There it is, our last graduation, as our great-grands are just little ones.
 But we’ve loved them all, and would just like to tell you that at one point Oprah asked us all to close our eyes, breathe deeply, and mention just one thing we are grateful for.
 Without question, mine was “family”.

 It’s over.
 Funny how the days are long when you’re waiting for an important event, and then when it finally arrives, the days fly by in an instant.
 It was wonderful, including dinner at a charming restaurant where Beth, our waitress, adopted the whole unruly clan including friends of Jerry’s and our family.
-Now we’re packed and Allie has already loaded the RV so that on our last trip down to the lobby it will be just us as we go with the family to enjoy a goodbye brunch.
+Now we’re packed and Allie has already loaded the RV, so that on our last trip down to the lobby it will be just us as we go with the family to enjoy a goodbye brunch.

 We leave Saratoga with another wonderful family memory, only this time it’s not ours, but Hattie’s.
 The restaurant, Hattie’s Chicken Shack, is a tribute to its founder, Hattie, with its New Orleans vibe, great Southern food, and waitstaff and cooks, all of whom are related to Hattie.
-The table was soon filled with samples of Southern Fried chicken, shrimp and grits, bowls of cornbread, biscuits, and beignets, each more scrumptious than the other.
+The table was soon filled with samples of Southern Fried chicken, shrimp and grits, bowls of corn bread, biscuits, and beignets, each more scrumptious than the other.
 People ordered their own meals and then everyone passed everything around, almost as if Hattie herself were there directing traffic.
 It was great fun and a wonderful goodbye to a weekend of love.

-We are approaching our destination,Shokan, New York, and Sally Mae is not giving us enough information to decide which country lane to take to the “farm”, “compound”, “camp” which our friends have bought.
+We are approaching our destination, Shokan, New York, and Sally Mae is not giving us enough information to decide which country lane to take to the “farm”, “compound”, “camp” which our friends have bought.
 Allie gets out to ask directions (a new habit adopted in his old age, since there was a time he’d just keep going and looking”, and we are directed properly.
-It’s a lovely 17-acre camp (my preferred word) with a wonderful old farmhouse, a soaring art studio for woodworking (Ben) and painting (Carol), and a marvelous, lofty, airy, sun-drenched yurt.
+It’s a lovely 17-acre camp (my preferred word) with a wonderful old farmhouse, a soaring art studio for woodworking(Ben) and painting (Carol), and a marvelous, lofty, airy, sun drenched yurt.
 What’s a yurt?
-I asked the question and found out it comes from the Mongolian culture, was originally made of fabrics and other flexible materials, and was carried from place to place by the nomads.
+I asked the question and found out it comes from the Mongolian culture, was originally made of fabrics and other flexible materials, and was carried from place to place by he nomads.

 Wrap it up and take it away.
 This yurt is permanent, and it’s gorgeous.
 Carol had ideas for painting, fixing, and remodeling, things she is really good at, and this should be spectacular within a year.
 In the meantime, it’s marvelous as is.

-We enjoyed an outdoor fire at the campfire with congratulations to David who built a beautiful tepee-style fire a la Camp Caribou and Bill; we were thrilled with the heat as we enjoyed some nibbles and drinks.
+We enjoyed an out door fire at the campfire with congratulations to David who built a beautiful tepee-style fire a la Camp Caribou and Bill; we were thrilled with the heat as we enjoyed some nibbles and drinks.
 Then for dinner, enhanced by greens freshly picked from the garden, and early bed.
-It’s cold in them thar hills, folks, and bed sounded like the best way to the warmth that I could think of.
+It’s cold in them thar hills, folks, and bed sounded like the best way to warmth that I could think of.

 I have to tell you about how city mice enjoy life as country mice.
-While we were cozying around the campfire, David was flying a drone, which was taking pictures of us, the grounds, and the outlying districts where there are Howard’s favorite activities, fishing, hiking, and biking.
-Once indoors, he protected the pix the drone had taken onto the large TV screen in the living room, while we called on Alexa, the technological lady in a tube on the counter, to play Frank Sinatra for Allie and to tell jokes for the four-year-old nephew.
+While we were cozying around the campfire, David was flying a drone, which was taking pictures of us, the grounds, and the outlying districts where there are Howard’s favorite activities, fishing, hiking and biking.
+Once indoors, he protected the pix the drone had taken onto the large TV screen in the living room, while we called on Alexa, the technological lady in a tube on the counter, to play Frank Sinatra for Allie and to tell jokes for the four-year old nephew.
 “Alexa, tell me a joke,” said Ollie, and Alexa obeyed.
 Ollie also entertained us with pictures from his cellphone, which he handled much better than I handle mine.
-Since we have an Ollie in our family, too, it was double the fun seeing this little one.
-It was a wonderful day in a wonderful place.

 As we were leaving the mountains (the foothills thereof), I took stock of the places a person living in the woods could go for sustenance and discovered there was really nothing missing that anyone could want.
-I found lumber, a gym, a farm store, slate, auto repair, police, churches, a motel, a bakery a dinner, a library, a gas station, a laundromat, a theater playhouse, and should you be really hungry and nothing is open wild turkeys.
+I found lumber, a gym, a farm store, slate, auto repair, police, churches, a motel, a bakery a dinner, a library, a gas station, a laundromat, a theater playhouse, and should you be really hungry and nothing is open, wild turkeys.